bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/run-an-sql-review-workflow-in-a-project.md

 ### Create a SQL issue

-The whole workflow begins with an SQL issue.
+The whole workflow is encapsulated in a SQL issue.

 Open the "Employee" project.
 Click `Alter Schema`.